 Temperature blanket crochet patterns to inspire you

-Now you’ve had the 101 on temperature blankets let’s take a look at some different crochet patterns so you can pick out the one you’re going to follow to make your own blanket in 2022!
+Now you’ve had the 101 on temperature blankets, it’s time for some inspiration.
+Let’s take a look at some different crochet patterns so you can pick out the one you’re going to follow to make your own crochet temperature blanket in 2024!

 1 | Simple Temperature Blanket